bitsondatadev/trino-getting-started/hive/trino-b2/README.md

 ![Runtime](./assets/runtime.png)

-Back in the terminal create the minio.tiny SCHEMA.
-This will be the first call to the metastore to save the location of the S3 schema location in MinIO.
+Back in the terminal create the b2.tiny SCHEMA.
+This will be the first call to the metastore to save the location of the S3 schema location in Backblaze B2.

 ```
-CREATE SCHEMA minio.tiny
+CREATE SCHEMA b2.tiny
 WITH (location = 's3a://tiny/');
 ```

-Now that we have a SCHEMA that references the bucket where we store our tables in MinIO, we now can create our first table.
+Now that we have a SCHEMA that references the bucket where we store our tables in Backblaze B2, we now can create our first table.

 Optional: To view your queries run, log into the [Trino UI](http://localhost:8080) and log in using any username (it doesn't matter since no security is set up).

-Move the customer data from the tiny generated tpch data into MinIO uing a CTAS query.
+Move the customer data from the tiny generated tpch data into Backblaze B2 uing a CTAS query.
 Run the following query and if you like, watch it running on the Trino UI:

 ```
-CREATE TABLE minio.tiny.customer
+CREATE TABLE b2.tiny.customer
 WITH (
     format = 'ORC',
     external_location = 's3a://tiny/customer/'